 Christmas Ham Recipe

 You can reduce the glaze even further until it forms a syrup, which is mouthwateringly delicious when brushed onto the ham.
 Or serve warm ham slices with our homemade raspberry cranberry sauce, orange cranberry sauce, low-sugar cranberry sauce or store-bought cranberry sauce.
-Enjoy every sweet and savory bite!
+Enjoy the delicious flavors in every sweet and savory bite!

-How to Make Christmas Ham
+How to Make a Christmas Ham

 - Place cider and cinnamon sticks in a large sauce pan and simmer over medium-low heat for 2 hours or until reduced to about 2-3 cups of liquid.
 Stir occassionaly.
 Remove reduction from heat and set aside.